ztyyLV/barcode-reader-docs-mobile/programming/android/samples/general.md

 ## The Scan Region Settings

-The scan region information is stored in `RegionDefinition` class.
-To set the scan region, you can make the region settings in class `RegionDefinition` and upload the settings through the class `PublicRuntimeSettings`.
+The scan region information is stored in [`RegionDefinition`]({{ site.android_api }}auxiliary-RegionDefinition.html) class.
+To set the scan region, you can make the region settings in class [`RegionDefinition`]({{ site.android_api }}auxiliary-RegionDefinition.html) and upload the settings through the class [`PublicRuntimeSettings`]({{ site.android_api }}auxiliary-PublicRuntimeSettings.html).

-Please note, the orientation of mobile frame is always Rotated 90 degrees counterclockwise from the orientation from of your device.
-The following image is illustrating the mobile frames' orientation.
+Please note, the orientation of the mobile frame is always Rotated 90 degrees counterclockwise from the orientation of your device.
+The following image illustrates the mobile frames' orientation.

 <div align="center">
     <p><img src="assets/orientation-example.png" width="70%" alt="region"></p>
     <p>Region Orientation</p>
 </div>

-The `regionTop`, `regionBottom`, `regionLeft` and `regionRight` parameters in the class `RegionDefinition` stand for the region of frame but not the device.
-Therefore, please makesure that you are setting the correct parameters for the border of your scan region.
-For example if you are going to create a scan region that margins 30% from the top and bottom of the frame.
+The `regionTop`, `regionBottom`, `regionLeft` and `regionRight` parameters in the class [`RegionDefinition`]({{ site.android_api }}auxiliary-RegionDefinition.html) stand for the region of frame but not the device.
+Therefore, please make sure that you are setting the correct parameters for the border of your scan region.
+For example, if you are going to create a scan region that margins 30% from the top and bottom of the frame.
 Actually, you have to set the `regionLeft` 30 to make the bottom of the scan region margin 30% from the top of the mobile screen.

 **Code Snippet**